Cult image: Hinduism

 The garbhagriha or inner shrine of a Hindu temple contains an image of the deity.
-This may take the form of an elaborate statue, but a symbolic lingam is also very common, and sometimes a yoni or other symbolic form.
-Normally only the priests are allowed to enter the chamber, but Hindu temple architecture typically allows the image to be seen by worshippers in the mandapa connected to it (entry to this, and the whole temple, may also be restricted in various ways).
+This may take the form of an elaborate statue, or a symbolic lingam is also very common, and sometimes a yoni or other symbolic form, especially in Shiva temples.
+Normally only the priests are allowed to enter the inner chamber, but Hindu temple architecture typically allows the image to be seen by worshippers in the mandapa connected to it (entry to this, and the whole temple, may also be restricted in various ways).

 Hinduism allows for many forms of worship and therefore it neither prescribes nor proscribes worship of images (murti).
 In Hinduism, murti usually means an image that expresses a Divine Spirit (murta).
 Meaning literally "embodiment", a murti is a representation of a divinity, made usually of stone, wood, or metal, which serves as a means through which a divinity may be worshiped.
 Hindus consider a murti worthy of serving as a focus of divine worship only after the divine is invoked in it for the purpose of offering worship.
 The depiction of the divinity must reflect the gestures and proportions outlined in religious tradition.